huggingface/community-events/whisper-fine-tuning-event/README.md

 ## Tips and Tricks

-We include two memory saving tricks that you can explore to run the fine-tuning scripts with larger batch-sizes and even larger models!
+We include two memory saving tricks that you can explore to run the fine-tuning scripts with larger batch-sizes and potentially even larger checkpoints.

 ### Adam 8bit
 The [Adam optimiser](https://arxiv.org/abs/1412.6980a) requires two params (betas) for every model parameter.
 So the memory requirement of the optimiser is